erithobra/React-introduction-Homework/README.md

 3. Import the `Profile` component in the `App.js` file, and render it in the App component's JSX.

-4. Create a `profile` object in the `App` component that has the following properties:
+4. Add a `profile` object to the `App` component's state that has the following properties:

     *   `name`
     *   `username`